felixlopz/hubrise-test-task/content/apps/ikentoo/en/overview.md

 ## Prerequisites

-To establish a successful connection with your iKentoo iPad POS, iKentoo Bridge requires:
+To establish the connection, iKentoo Bridge requires:

-- iKentoo account with configured business location.
+- An iKentoo account.
-- iKentoo by Lightspeed application installed to your iPad.
+- The "iKentoo by Lightspeed" application installed on your iPad.
-- The HubRise account setup with locations to connect.
+- A HubRise account set up with the locations to connect.
 For more information about accounts and locations, see the [HubRise User Guide](/docs).